EnderQIU/cp2translate/README.md

 Translate Japanese text from clipboard.

 ## Installation
-The script is written for Windows, but dependencies support all platform.
+This script is written for Windows, but can support all platform with a little modification.

 1. Python 37 on Windows 10.
 2. Upgrade pip by `pip install -U pip`.